Lucria/Scooter_Project_Backend/README.md

 ```

 ### Restoring NuGet Dependencies
-1) Run `dotnet restore` in the root directory to restore NuGet dependencies.
+1) Run `dotnet restore "Beam_intern.csproj"` in the root directory to restore NuGet dependencies.

 # Instructions On How To Run
 1) Navigate to the root directory of this project